rahulkumarpahwa/dsa-with-c-lang/readme.md

 D. Queue.
 1. DE-Queue (Double Ended Queue using Linked List).

-E. Sorting Alogrithms.
+E. Sorting Algorithms.

-7. Details about all sorting algos and analysis based on TC, SC, adaptibility, stability and Recursivity.
+7. Details about all sorting algos and analysis based on TC, SC, adaptability, stability and Recursivity.

 F. Trees.

 5. Binary Search Tree.
 6. Search with Binary Search Tree.
-7. Interative Search with Binary Search Tree.
+7. Iterative Search with Binary Search Tree.
 8. Operations on Binary trees with Linked representation.